 The ideal solution to enforce security without adding cost, complexity, or latency is to route all branch Internet traffic from the Citrix NetScaler SD-WAN appliance to the Zscaler Cloud Security Platform.
 You can then use a central Zscaler console to create granular security policies your users.
 The policies are applied consistently whether the user is at the data center or a branch site.
 Because the Zscaler security solution is cloud based, you don't have to add additional security appliances to the network.

 The Zscaler Cloud Security Platform acts as a series of security check posts in more than 100 data centers around the world.
 By simply redirecting your internet traffic to Zscaler, you can immediately secure your stores, branches, and remote locations.
 Zscaler connects users and the internet, inspecting every byte of traffic, even if it is encrypted or compressed.

-NetScaler SD-WAN appliances can connect to a Zscaler cloud network through GRE tunnels at the customer’s site.
+NetScaler SD-WAN appliances can connect to a Zscaler cloud network through GRE tunnels and IPsec tunnels at the customer’s site.
 A Zscaler deployment using SD-WAN appliances supports the following functionality:

 - Forwarding all GRE traffic to Zscaler, thereby enabling direct Internet breakout.

 - Direct internet access (DIA) using Zscaler on a per customer site basis.